New York

 What tools will I need, and how much will they cost?

 Learning how to order tools, parts and supplies from piano supply houses is a basic component of being an independent piano tuner, and these companies typically only sell to the trade and not to the public.
-An itemized tool list will be provided the first night of class.
-The price of tools you choose to purchase from the list may vary, especially if you decide to purchase tuning software, but expect to invest about $1,000 for your tools.
+An itemized tool list will be provided after registration.
+The price of tools you choose to purchase from the list may vary, but expect to invest about $1,000 for your tools.

 Do I need to have "perfect pitch" or an especially "good ear" to tune a piano?